docker/docs/content/compose/multiple-compose-files/extends.md

 ensures that changes to the referenced file don't break anything.

-`extends` is useful if you only need a single service to be shared and you are familiar with the file you're extending to, so you can to tweak the configuration.
+`extends` is useful if you only need a single service to be shared and you are familiar with the file you're extending to, so you can tweak the configuration.
 But this isn’t an acceptable solution when you want to re-use someone else's unfamiliar configurations and you don’t know about its own dependencies.